Skip to main content

 Broker

-A third-party entity that interacts with the Sablier Protocol on behalf of its users, who may charge service fees for facilitating these interactions.
+A third-party entity that interacts with the Sablier Protocols on behalf of its users, who may charge service fees for facilitating these interactions.

 Broker fees